HVML/PurC/README.md

 The following options can be supplied to the command:

   -a --app=< app_name >
-        Run with the specified app name (default value is `cn.fmsoft.hvml.purc`).
+        Run with the specified app name (the default value is `cn.fmsoft.hvml.purc`).

   -r --runner=< runner_name >
-        Run with the specified runner name (default value is `main`).
+        Run with the specified runner name (the default value is `main`).

   -d --data-fetcher=< local | remote >
         The data fetcher; uses `local` or `remote`.
-            - `local`: use the built-in data fetcher, and only `file://` URLs supported.
+            - `local`: the built-in data fetcher, and only `file://` URLs supported.
-            - `remote`: use the remote data fetcher to support more URL schemas, such as `http`, `https`, `ftp` and so on.
+            - `remote`: the remote data fetcher to support more URL schemas, such as `http`, `https`, `ftp` and so on.

   -c --rdr-comm=< headless | thread | socket >
         The renderer communication method; uses `headless` (default), `thread`, or `socket`.
-            - `headless`: use the built-in headless renderer.
+            - `headless`: the built-in headless renderer.
-            - `thread`: use the built-in thread-based renderer.
+            - `thread`: the built-in thread-based renderer.
-            - `socket`: use the remote socket-based renderer;
+            - `socket`: the remote socket-based renderer;
               `purc` will connect to the renderer via Unix Socket or WebSocket.
   -u --rdr-uri=< renderer_uri >
         The renderer uri: